masotime/require-replacer/README.md

 If your module exports a function or a constructor, then if it is required / loaded _before_ being replaced, or is otherwised referenced directly from an object by an intermediate require, then this won't work.

-In particular, be aware that if you have module A that depends on module B, replacing A before replacing B means that B will not be correctly using the replaced version in A, unless A doesn't directly require and use the function you are replacing in B.
+In particular, be aware that if you have module A that depends on module B, replacing A before replacing B means that A will not be correctly using the replaced version of B, unless A doesn't directly require and use the function you are replacing in B.

 This can be resolved if you do things in the correct order, i.e. replace the child dependency function before replacing the parent.
 In the future, perhaps this module will have some wizardry to detect and resolve this, but I doubt it.